edgedb/easy-edgedb/chapter20/index.md

 select any(array_unpack(doors) < jonathan_strength); # Only this part is different
 ```

 And of course, we could also create a function to do the same now that we know how to write functions and how to use `any()`.
-Since we are filtering by name (Jonathan Harker and Castle Dracula), the function would also just take two strings and do the same query.
+Since we are filtering by name ('Jonathan Harker' and 'Castle Dracula'), the function would also just take two strings and do the same query.

-Don't forget, we needed {eql:func}`docs:std::array_unpack` because the function {eql:func}`docs:std::any` works on sets:
+Also don't forget that we needed {eql:func}`docs:std::array_unpack` because the function {eql:func}`docs:std::any` works on sets:

 ```sdl
 std::any(values: set of bool) -> bool